LittleLittleCloud/StepWise/README.md

 - **Code-First**: Define workflows using C# code in your project.
 - **WebUI** Visualize and execute workflows from your favorate browswer using StepWise WebUI.
 - **Event-Driven**: Execute steps in parallel and resolve dependencies automatically.
-- **AI-Powered**: Use `Geeno`, a built-in AI assistant in StepWise WebUI to help you run and analyze workflows with ease.
+- **AI-Powered**: Work with `Geeno`, a built-in AI assistant in StepWise WebUI to help you run and analyze workflows with ease.

 ## Quick Start